Ashfield, New South Wales: Governance

-The suburb of Ashfield is within the Inner West Council local government area, in the inner western region of Sydney in the state of New South Wales, Australia.
+The suburb of Ashfield is within the Inner West Council local government area, in the Inner West region of Sydney in the state of New South Wales, Australia.

 For federal elections, Ashfield is part of the electoral division of Grayndler, currently held by Labor's Anthony Albanese.
-Since 1977, it has mostly been in this Division although parts have been in the neighbouring Divisions of Lowe and Watson at various times.
+Since 1977, it has mostly been in this division although parts have been in the neighbouring Divisions of Lowe and Watson at various times.
 Previously, the suburb was in the electorate of Parkes from Federation in 1901 until 1949.
-From then until 1977 it was in the now abolished electorate of Evans.
+From then until 1977, it was in the now abolished electorate of Evans.

 For state elections, Ashfield is part of the Summer Hill electorate.
 Before the 2015 state election, the suburb was split between the electoral divisions of Strathfield and Canterbury.
 Prior to 1894, Ashfield was in the state electorate of Canterbury.
 From 1894 until 1999, there was a state electorate of Ashfield, which was abolished when the state government decided to reduce the total number of electorates in the state.